blendmaster/geoid/webgl/README.md

 While the lossy compression of the current dataset doesn't result in too much loss of precision, some artifacts are still visible due to the limited precision, most notably the limited levels of pixel values which create sharp color bands after contrast stretching.
 Using a floating-point grayscale texture as a transport between shaders would increase the quality of the visualization after contrast stretching.

-Geoid does not implement temporally-coherent noise transport as described in section 3.3 of [bachthaler's paper][0].
+Geoid does not implement temporally-coherent noise transport as described in section 3.3 of [Bachthaler's paper][0].
 Doing so would not take too much work, however, as lookups into the ocean dataset are temporally linearly interpolated between time slices.

 The temporal linear interpolation of the dataset (monthly averages) does create some spurious effects, such as these stretched-out circular flows off the coast of Africa: